-Becoming prepared is an ongoing process of making improvements over time.
-You can start with learning best practices and incorporating processes that consider your critical operations.
+While preparedness is an ongoing process of making improvements and evolving preparedness plans over time, it is this ongoing process that enables you to gain a deeper understanding of your business or organization and its own internal structures and vital procedures, essential supply chain links, and what it takes for you to sustain your daily operations after a disruptive event.
+You can start with learning best practices and incorporating processes that consider these critical operations.
 This could include protecting client data, establishing alternative methods of communication and routinely evaluating insurance policies and coverage.
-Depending on the goals of your practice, you may continue to prepare through third-party certification.
+Depending on the goals of your business or organization, you may want to continue to prepare through a third-party certification.

 First Steps to Preparedness

-- Consider your firm's missions, internal resources and departments and choose a path best suited to your goals: best practices, preparing to a standard or third party certification.
+Consider your business or organization's missions, internal resources and departments and choose a path best suited to your goals -- best practices, preparing to a standard, or third party certification.

-- Assess how the firm's internal practices align with the chosen route of preparedness.
+Assess how your business or organization's internal practices align with your chosen route of preparedness.

-- Develop a plan to continually maintain and strengthen the firm's state of preparedness.
+Develop a plan to continually maintain and strengthen the business or organization's state of preparedness.

 Links to Standards

-Please Note: When clicking this link, you will be exiting the Federal Emergency Management Agency (FEMA) web site.
+Please Note: When clicking these links, you will be exiting the Federal Emergency Management Agency (FEMA) web site.

-Notices of other opportunities to engage will be distributed through many sources, including FEMA's Infrastructure Protection Directorate and the DHS Private Sector Office.
-Anyone may subscribe to these updates from the www.fema.gov and www.fema.gov/privatesectorpreparedness web pages.
+Other opportunities to assess your business or organization's preparedness will be available through various sources, including FEMA's National Protection and Programs Directorate and the DHS Private Sector Office.
+These web sites provide information on components such as the Office of Infrastructure Protection, Office of Cybersecurity Communications, and the National Infrastructure Protection Plan.
 Interested parties are encouraged to monitor these web pages for program updates.